NA GI, a biograghy

 He contributed to making portrait photographs for covers and features of several public newspapers, websites and magazines as such as Sudanese online website, “Baker” newsletter produced and published by youth program at Salmmah Women’s Resource- a charity organization- and Sudanese National HIV/AIDS Program.
 He regularly contributes to adding a visual value to various daily newspaper articles such as Alrai Alaam, Alakhabar, Al Dar, Alahram Alyoum and Alsahafa.

-As well, NA GI collaborated with the telecommunication company "MTN", by co-photographing their "Haboba" campaign in 2011 and also by photographing their first advert in Southern Sudan after the separation in the same year.
+As well, NA GI collaborated with the telecommunication company "MTN", by co-photographing their "Haboba" campaign in 2011 and also by photographing their first advert in Southern Sudan after the separation in the same year and photographer collaborator in all the company's ads from 2013 to 2015.

 NA GI also did some photography for a couple of companies which advertise in the internet, such as H&H Company: http://www.hnhconsultancy.com/